tetzng/pez/docs/faq.md

 pez copies plugin files into your Fish config directory (`functions`, `completions`, `conf.d`, `themes`).
 See docs/configuration.md for directory precedence.

+### How is load order determined?

+pez only copies files into the Fish config directories; Fish determines when and how they are loaded.
+If you need a specific order, manage it in your Fish configuration.

 ### Where are plugin repos cloned?

 Under the pez data directory (by default `~/.local/share/fish/pez`).
 You can override via `PEZ_DATA_DIR`.